 Another reason not to rush to write a holographic will is that consultation with an experienced estate planning attorney may help you think through options available to you that you otherwise would not have considered.
 For example, would a living trust or testamentary trust be beneficial to you?
 Would a testamentary guardian for minor children be helpful?
 How should you provide for an Executor and contingent or successor Executors?
 What if any tax implications might exist?
 What’s the best way to preserve your will for safekeeping to ensure it’s located and used upon your death?
 Would other estate planning documents such as a general durable power of attorney, healthcare power of attorney, or living will be beneficial for your situation?

 Clearly, creating a holographic will is not a decision one should rush off to make.
-With a minimal amount of time and relatively small cost, you can consult with an attorney to draft your will and have the peace of mind of knowing it was drafted correctly.
+With a minimal amount of time and relatively small cost, you can consult with a North Carolina estate planning attorney to draft your will and have the peace of mind of knowing it was drafted correctly.